apache/cloudstack-documentation/source/adminguide/networking.rst

       To block the egress traffic for a guest network, select Deny.
 In this case, when you configure an egress rules for an isolated guest network, rules are added to allow the specified traffic.

+    - **Public**: Indicate whether the network offering should be available to all domains or only some domains.
+Choose Yes to make it available to all domains.
+Choose No to limit the scope to one or more domains.

+    - **Domain**: This is only visible When ‘Public’ is unchecked.
+When visible, this controls the domains which will be able to use this network offering.
+      A multi-selection list box will be displayed.
+One or more domains can be selected from this list box by holding down the control key and selecting the desired domains.

+    - **Zone**: This controls which zones a network offering is available in.
+      ‘All zones’ or only specific zones can be selected.
+One or more zones can be selected from this list box by holding down the control key and selecting the desired zones.

 #.
 Click Add.